Duo Restore for Android

 7. Log in to the Duo-protected application selected by your IT administrator.

-8. Authenticate using Duo via an method allowed for this application by your IT administrator.
+8. Authenticate using Duo via a method allowed for this application by your IT administrator.
 If SMS or hardware token passcode and phone calls are not allowed, you will either need to use a different Duo Push-capable 2FA device, use the Duo Self Service Portal, or contact your IT administrator to restore your account on your new device.

 9. After authenticating, your new Android device should be connected to the Duo service.